jayterwahl/author-website.github.io/_posts/2016-12-20-list-of-works.markdown

 categories: announcements
 ---

 The classy authors have a listing of their works available.

-These can even be read online!
+Some of these can even be read online!